-Science Fair Season – Find a Topic & Start Exploring
+Science Fair Season – Find a Topic and Start Exploring with These Ideas

 Science is in the air.
 It’s time for Science Fair Season!